Neithhotep

-More recent discoveries suggest that Neithhotep might have instead been a spouse of Hor-Aha, and the mother and co-regent of successive ruler Djer.
-Archeological evidence also indicates that she may have ruled as pharaoh in her own right, and as such would have been the earliest known female monarch in history.

 Identity

 Name

-Neithhotep's name is connected to Neith, the goddess of war and hunting.
+Neith, the goddess of war and hunting which originated among the libyans where her cult center in Sais and main temple was, Sais was also the capital where Neithhotep ruled.
 This followed a tradition notably practiced during the first dynasty: many queens (such as Merneith/Meritneith, another possible female pharaoh and descendant of Neithhotep) and princesses (such as Aha-Neith, Her-Neith, Nakht-Neith and Qa'-Neith) also had names referencing the deity.

 Titles

 As a queen, Neithhotep bore several elite and pious titles: